samelhousseini/km-openai/README.md

 1. Using both Redis and Cognitive Search (Vector Search and Semantic Search) as tools for the LangChain Agent.
 Also, added Bing as a third search tool, which can be enabled or disabled.

+1. If the user chooses to use Vector Search in Cognitive Search, then they skip Redis provisioning by keeping `REDIS_ADDR` blank in the configuration.
+However, that means that the session history cannot be cached, and each query/question is independent of the previous ones.
+If the user chooses to provision Redis, they can still Cognitive Sarch for vector search, and Redis as a cache only (no vector search).

 1. Added filtering support in the Bot HTTP request API.
 This would be useful for things like multi-tenant demos, and filtering on docuemnts with an original source language.
 Use `"filter":"@field:value"` in the HTTP request e.g. `"filter":"@orig_lang:en"`.

 1. Automatic segmenting / chunking of documents with overlap based on the specified number(s) of tokens for each OpenAI model to generate embeddings.